 - Installing exit signs and an emergency lighting system

-- Installing plumbing
+- Installing or modifying plumbing

 - Constructing a washroom or barrier-free washroom